TrimarcJake/Locksmith/README.md

 ### Install module manually from GitHub:
 1. Download the [latest module version](https://github.com/TrimarcJake/Locksmith/releases/latest) ( **Locksmith-v**\<YEAR\>**.**\<MONTH\>**.zip** )
 2. Extract the downloaded zip file
-3. Open a PowerShell prompt to the loction of the extracted file and run `Import-Module Locksmith.psd1`
+3. Open a PowerShell prompt to the location of the extracted file and run `Import-Module Locksmith.psd1`

 ## Script
 ### Download the standalone script (classic) without module: